Social stigma of obesity: Prevalence

-Individuals who are subjected to weight-related stigma are shown to be admired less in the public eye when compared with other groups, such as sexual minorities and those with mental illness.
+Individuals who are subjected to weight-related stigma are shown to be admired less in the public eye when compared with other groups, such as sexual and gender minorities and those with mental illness.
 In the US, self-reported incidents of weight-based discrimination increased from 1995 to 2006.

 Anti-fat bias has been observed in groups hoping to become physical education instructors.
 In a study published in 2007, a group of 344 psychology or physical education majors at a New Zealand University were compared, and it was found that the prospective physical education teachers were more likely to display implicit anti-fat attitudes than the psychology majors.

 A number of studies have found that health care providers frequently have explicit and/or implicit biases against overweight people, and it has been found that overweight patients may receive lower quality care as a result of their weight.
 Medical professionals who specialize in the treatment of obesity have been found to have strong negative associations toward obese individuals.
 The stress from obesity-related stigma may also cause negative health outcomes.

 A 2004 study in preschool-aged children reported a preference for average-sized children over overweight children as friends.
 Overweight individuals often found themselves suffering repercussions in many facets of society, including legal and employment issues later in their life.

 According to a 2010 review of published studies, interventions seeking to reduce prejudice and social stigma against fat and obesity are largely ineffective.